Deep Learning Based OCR for Text in the Wild

 In 2006, Tesseract was considered one of the most accurate open-source OCR engines then available.

-The capability of the Tesseract was mostly limited to structured text data.
+The capability of the Tesseract OCR was mostly limited to structured text data.
 It would perform quite poorly in unstructured text with significant noise.
-Further development in tesseract has been sponsored by Google since 2006.
+Further development in Tesseract has been sponsored by Google since 2006.

 Deep-learning based method performs better for the unstructured data.
 Tesseract 4 added deep-learning based capability with LSTM network(a kind of Recurrent Neural Network) based OCR engine which is focused on the line recognition but also supports the legacy Tesseract OCR engine of Tesseract 3 which works by recognizing character patterns.
 The latest stable version 4.1.0 is released on July 7, 2019.
 This version is significantly more accurate on the unstructured text as well.